Respirology journal covers

 Membership

-• The Congress President will be appointed from the members of the Local Congress Committee
+• The Congress President is an APSR member and is appointed by and from the members of the Local Congress Committee

 Terms of Reference